lmangani/duckdb-extension-clickhouse-sql/README.md

 ## Motivation

+✔ DuckDB SQL is awesome and full of great functions.<br>
+✔ ClickHouse SQL is awesome and full of great functions.

 ✔ The DuckDB library is ~51M and modular.
 Can LOAD extensions.<br>
 ❌ The ClickHouse monolith is ~551M and growing.
 No extensions.